TheMarex/ba-thesis/text/6_simulator.md

 ## Simulating rigid body dynamics {#section:rigid-body-simulation}

-For physical simulation in general can be divided into discrete methods and continuous methods.
+Physical simulation in general can be divided into discrete methods and continuous methods.
 Discrete simulators only compute the state of the system at specific points in time, while continuous simulators are able to compute the state of the system at any point in time.
-While continuous simulation is the more flexible approach, it quickly becomes impractical with the number of constrains involved.
+While continuous simulation is the more flexible approach, it quickly becomes impractical with the number of constraints involved.
 Typically a large amount of differential equations need to be solved.
 Since it is hard to obtain analytical solutions for most differential equations, numerical methods need to be used, which often have a large runtime.
-On contrast discrete simulation methods only compute simulation values for specific time steps.
+In contrast, discrete simulation methods only compute simulation values for specific time steps.
 This exploits the observation that we will typically query the state of the physics engine only at a fixed rate anyway, e.g. at each iteration of our control loop).
 Rather than solving the differential equations that describe the physical system in each step, a solution is derived from the previous simulation state.

-A physical system we can typically find two kind of forces: Applied forces and constraint forces.
+In a physical system we can typically find two kind of forces: Applied forces and constraint forces.
 Applied forces are the input forces of the system.
 Source of applied forces are for example objects like springs or gravity.
-Constraint forces are fictional forces that arise from constrains we impose on the system:
+Constraint forces are fictional forces that arise from constraints we impose on the system:
-Non-penetration constraints, friction constraints, position constrains of joints or velocity constrains for motors.
+Non-penetration constraints, friction constraints, position constraints of joints or velocity constraints for motors.
-Mathematically we can express such constrains in the form: $C(x) = 0$ or $\dot{C}(x) = 0$ in the case of equality constrains, or as $C(x) \geq 0$ or $\dot{C(x)} \geq 0$ in the case of inequality constrains.
+Mathematically we can express such constraints in the form: $C(x) = 0$ or $\dot{C}(x) = 0$ in the case of equality constraints, or as $C(x) \geq 0$ or $\dot{C(x)} \geq 0$ in the case of inequality constraints.
 For example the position constraint of a joint $p$ connected to a base $p_0$ with distance $r_0 = ||p-p_0||$ would be: $C(p) = || p - p_0 ||^2 - r_0^2$
 If $p$ is moving with a linear velocity $v$ a constraint force $F_c$ is applied to $p$ to maintain this constraint.
 We can view $C$ as a transformation from our Cartesian space to the constraint space.
 Thus by computing the Jacobian
 $J$ of $C$ we can relate velocities in both spaces.
 Furthermore we can relate constraint space forces $\lambda$ with Cartesian space forces using the transpose of the Jacobian.
 Thus if we can find the constraint space force $\lambda$ that is needed to maintain this constraint we can compute $F_c$ using $F_c = J^T \lambda$.
 Computing this constraint space forces is the task of the constraint solver.